KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 #### 2.4 Block at first sight (BAFS)

 BAFS is a simple feature in MDE.
-When enabled, if a file or executable is never seen before by MDE and it is identified as suspicious, the opening action or the execution of it is blocked until a verdict is received from the cloud-delivered protection.
+When enabled, if a file or executable is never seen before by MDE and it is identified as suspicious, **the opening action or the execution of it is blocked** until a verdict is received from the cloud-delivered protection.

 #### 2.5 Anti-Malware Scan Interface (AMSI) integration with MDAV

-AMSI provides the capability to inspect PowerShell and other scripts, even if there is obfuscation applied on them.
+AMSI provides the capability to **inspect PowerShell and other scripts**, even if there is obfuscation applied on them.
 MDE utilizes AMSI to protect against fileless malware, dynamic script-based attacks, and other threats of this nature.

 #### 2.6 MDAV Components and Technologies

-MDAV utilizes multiples engines to be able to detect and prevent a wide range of threats and attacker techniques.
+MDAV utilizes **multiples engines** to be able to detect and prevent a wide range of threats and attacker techniques.
 The following diagram shows the different engines used:

 <img alt="image" src="https://github.com/user-attachments/assets/05ee9ded-66da-4284-b3e6-07a945c83178" />
 <!--